microsoft/openvmm/Guide/src/dev_guide/dev_tools/hypestv.md

 `hypestv` is an interactive command-line interface for Hyper-V VMs, designed for making OpenHCL developers' lives easier.

-Similar to [`ohcldiag-dev`](./ohcldiag_dev.md), it can interact with the OpenHCL paravisor running inside a Hyper-V VM.
+Similar to [`ohcldiag-dev`][], it can interact with the OpenHCL paravisor running inside a Hyper-V VM.
 But unlike `ohcldiag-dev`, it sports an interactive terminal interface (with history and tab completion), and it is specifically designed to interact with Hyper-VMs.

+[`ohcldiag-dev`]: ../../reference/openhcl/diag/ohcldiag_dev.md

 In many ways, it is similar to the OpenVMM interactive console.
 In time, it may end up sharing code and capabilities with it and with `ohcldiag-dev`, but it